Skip to main content

 Reduced results in a Google Sheet

 To test the data flow, head over to the source “Orders” sheet, and add a new order for a customer.
 After a few seconds, you should see the new order added to the array of existing orders of the customer.
-Take a few minutes to play around with different actions as well; deleting an order, adding a customer, editing details of either entity.
+Take a few minutes to play around with different actions as well: deleting an order, adding a customer, or editing details of either entity.

 Wrapping up